Is GCE in my program? What do I have to do?

 What if I switch programs?

-What if a student fails the GCE assignment, do they still qualify to receive the notation?
+What if a student fails the GCE assignment, do they still qualify to receive the transcript notation?

 Yes.
 Similarly to any of the other assignments within a course.
 A student may fail an assignment but still accumulate the minimum grade required to pass the course.

-What if a student fails the GCE assignment, but passes the course?
+What if a student fails the GCE assignment, but passes the course, do they still qualify to receive the transcript notation?

 Yes.
-A fundamental aim (objective) of the GCE Outcomes integration into the curriculum is to facilitate (further develop or cultivate) a social awareness in students.
-The students exposure to social issues that connect to their field of study offers exposure to critical and reflective thought and analysis regardless of the evaluative grade on their assignment.
-This is the objective of the GCE integration into curriculum.
+A fundamental aim (objective) of the GCE outcomes integration into curriculum is to facilitate (further develop or cultivate) social awareness in students.
+The student’s introduction to social issues that connect to their field of study offers exposure to critical and reflective thought and analysis regardless of the evaluative grade on their assignment.
+This is the objective of the GCE outcome integration into curriculum.

-Do students who transfer from another college into a GCE slated program receive the notation as well?
+Do students who transfer from another college into a Centennial program receive the transcript notation as well?